 During extended breaks between appearances and shows, I used to drop a set from each triceps exercise, (going from four to three).
 I used the same amount of weight and work the muscle three times a week.

-Next, reverse curls, done standing with the elbows at your sides.
+Next, I would do reverse curls, done standing with elbows at my sides.
 This movement also works the brachialis muscle, the top part of the forearms, and also the wrist extensors.
-I would do four sets, 10-12 reps of 100, 115, 125 and 135 pounds.
+I would do four sets, 10-12 reps of 100, 115, 125, and 135 lb.
 This exercise really cleared up a chronic brachialis pain that hampered my arm work for years.

 This was what my arm training program looked like a few weeks before the 1982 Mr. Olympia contest held in London.
 I was bearing down extremely hard.
 I used to change my routine every few months if my arms didn’t respond as expected.
 Over the years, I’ve learned many things about how to build arms in a way that could benefit a lifter at any level.